Living Trust Form, Free Download 2026

 Beneficiary Designations

 Identify all beneficiaries who will receive trust assets and specify each beneficiary's share, whether distributions should be made outright or held in continuing trusts, and any conditions on distribution.
 For minor children, special needs individuals, or beneficiaries who may not manage large sums responsibly, the trust should create subtrusts with distribution standards such as health, education, maintenance, and support (HEMS) to provide asset protection while meeting the beneficiary's needs.
+For beneficiaries receiving SSI benefits, a special needs trust is critical to preserve government benefit eligibility.

 Specific Bequests and Distribution Instructions

 Detail any specific gifts of personal property, real property, cash amounts, or percentages to named individuals or organizations.
-Include instructions for distributing the residuary estate — everything not specifically bequeathed — and contingency provisions if a named beneficiary predeceases the grantor.
+Include instructions for distributing the residuary estate, everything not specifically bequeathed, and contingency provisions if a named beneficiary predeceases the grantor.
 If your estate plan also includes a last will and testament, coordinate the trust's distribution provisions with the will's pour-over provisions.

 Incapacity Provisions